sendgrid/docs/content/docs/ui/sending-email/getting-started-with-automation.md

 6. Add a [category]({{root_url}}/glossary/categories/) to the automation (optional).
 7. Select the send time for the first email.
 You can choose to send the first email instantly, or you can set a delay from the time they are added to your entry criteria list.
 8. To design your first email in the series, click **Edit Email Content**.
-9. From the “Select Template” modal that opens, choose Blank Template or one of the SendGrid templates provided.
+9. From the Select Template modal that opens, choose Blank Template or one of the SendGrid templates provided.

 <call-out>

 During beta, templates from Marketing Campaigns are not available in Automation.
 However, you can export a template from Marketing Campaigns and import it as a Blank Template into Automation.

 <call-out>

 10. Next, select either the [Design]({{root_url}}/ui/sending-email/editor/#the-design-editor) or [Code]({{root_url}}/ui/sending-email/editor/#the-code-editor) editor to design or edit your email.